Chart Color Schemes

 Boronia Heights has a typical household mix, with a higher-than-average median household size

 Family households account for 74.3% of all households, including 31.2% couples with children, 21.4% couples without children, and 20.2% single parent families.
 Non-family households constitute the remaining 25.7%, with lone person households at 22.0% and group households comprising 3.7%.
-The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households